ofeibaduwilliam/First-Repository-/README.md

 In this repository, there are assignments that I have successfully carried out.
-They are self explanatory and the reason for what is there is available as comments in the code or as a commit message.
+They are self explanatory and the reason for what is there is available either as comments in the code or as a commit message.
 You'll be fine.